datechies/Edit-Like/Readme.md

 Edit Like App is developed by Da Techies <br>
 This page is used to inform visitors regarding the privacy policies with the collection, use, disclosure of Personal Information, and other related informations if anyone decided to use the App.

-### <b>What personal information do we collect from the people using our app?</b>
-We do not collect any information from users of our app.

 ### <b>How do we use videos or audios created in app?</b>
 We do not use or collect any video or audio created in app